-In Unity, you would put all the GameObjects in the scene: the player, multiple instances of enemies, bricks everywhere to form the ground of the level, and multiple instances of coins all over the level.
-You would then add various components to each element to link them and add logic in the level: for example, you'd add a BoxCollider2D to all the elements of the scene so that they can collide.
+In Unity, you would put all the GameObjects in the scene: the player, multiple instances of enemies, bricks everywhere to form the ground of the level and then multiple instances of coins all over the level.
+You would then add various components to each element to link them and add logic in the level: For example, you'd add a BoxCollider2D to all the elements of the scene so that they can collide.
 This principle is different in Godot.

-In Godot, you would split your whole scene into 3 separate, smaller scenes, which you would then instance in the main scene.
+In Godot, you would split your whole scene into three separate, smaller scenes, and instance them in the main scene.

-There again, an enemy is a reusable element in other levels.
-It is almost the same as the Player node - the only differences are the script (it needs 'AI' routines to generate the enemy's behavior) and the sprite textures used by the AnimatedSprite.
+An enemy is also an element we'd like to use in several scenes.
+It's almost the same as the Player node.
+The only differences are the script (it needs 'AI' routines to generate the enemy's behavior) and the sprite textures used by the AnimatedSprite node.

-It is composed of Bricks (for platforms), Coins (for the player to grab) and a certain number of instances of the Enemy scene.
+A Level scene is composed of Bricks (for platforms), Coins (for the player to collect) and a number of instances of the Enemy scene.
 Each instance is a node in the Level scene tree.
 These instances are separate enemies, which initially have shared behavior and appearance as defined in the Enemy scene.
-You can set different properties for each enemy node (to change its color for example).
+You can set different properties for each Enemy node (to change its color, for example).

-Finally, the main scene would then be composed of one root node with 2 children: a Player instance node, and a Level instance node.
+4. A Main scene.
+The Main scene would be composed of one root node with 2 children: a Player instance node, and a Level instance node.
 The root node can be anything, generally a "root" type such as "Node" which is the most global type, or "Node2D" (root type of all 2D-related nodes), "Spatial" (root type of all 3D-related nodes) or "Control" (root type of all GUI-related nodes).

 As you can see, every scene is organized as a tree.
 The same goes for nodes' properties: you don't add a collision component to a node to make it collidable like Unity does.
 Instead, you make this node a child of a new specific node that has collision properties.
-Godot features various collision types nodes, depending of the use (see the Physics introduction).
+Godot features various collision types nodes, depending on the usage (see the Physics introduction).

-Question: What are the advantages of this system?
+What are the advantages of this system?
 Wouldn't this system potentially increase the depth of the scene tree?
-And doesn't Unity already allow you to organize GameObjects by putting them in empty GameObjects.
+And doesn't Unity already allow you to organize GameObjects by putting them inside empty GameObjects?

-- First, this system is closer to the well-known Object-Oriented paradigm: Godot provides a number of nodes which are not clearly "Game Objects", but they provide their children with their own capabilities: this is inheritance.
+- Godot's system is closer to the well-known object-oriented paradigm: Godot provides a number of nodes which are not clearly "Game Objects", but they provide their children with their own capabilities: this is inheritance.

-- Second, it allows the extraction a subtree of scene to make it a scene of its own, which answers to the second and third questions: even if a scene tree gets too deep, it can be split into smaller subtrees.
-This also allows a better solution for reusability, as you can include any subtree as a child of any node.
-Putting multiple nodes in an empty GameObject in Unity does not provide the same possibility, apart from a visual organization.
+- Godot allows the extraction of a subtree of a scene to make it a scene of its own.
+So if a scene tree gets too deep, it can be split into smaller subtrees.
+This is better for reusability, as you can include any subtree as a child of any node.
+Putting multiple GameObjects in an empty GameObject in Unity does not provide the same functionality.

-However, we often observe a common architecture for Unity projects, which consists in having one Assets folder in the root directory, that contains various folders, one per type of asset: Audio, Graphics, Models, Materials, Scripts, Scenes, etc.
+However, a common architecture for Unity projects is to have one Assets folder in the root directory that contains various folders, one per type of asset: Audio, Graphics, Models, Materials, Scripts, Scenes, and so on.

-As described before, Godot scene system allows splitting scenes in smaller scenes.
-Since each scene and subscene is actually one scene file in the project, we recommend organizing your project a bit differently.
+Since Godot allows splitting scenes into smaller scenes, each scene and subscene existing as a file in the project, we recommend organizing your project a bit differently.
 This wiki provides a page for this: Project organization.

 Where are my prefabs?¶

-Godot does not provide prefabs as such, but this functionality is here again filled thanks to its scene system: as we saw the scene system is organized as a tree.
-Godot allows you to save a subtree of a scene as its own scene, thus saved in its own file.
+Godot does not provide prefabs as such, but the same functionality is provided by its scene system: The scene system is organized as a tree.
+Godot allows you to save any subtree of a scene as a scene file.
 This new scene can then be instanced as many times as you want, as a child of any node.
 Any change you make to this new, separate scene will be applied to its instances.
 However, any change you make to the instance will not have any impact on the 'template' scene.

-To be precise, you can modify the parameters of the instance in the Inspector panel.
-However, the nodes that compose this instance are locked and you can unlock them if you need to by right clicking the instance in the Scene tree, and selecting "Editable children" in the menu.
-You don't need to do this to add new children nodes to this node, but remember that these new children will belong to the instance, not the 'template' scene.
-If you want to add new children to all the instances of your 'template' scene, then you need to add it once in the 'template' scene.
+To be precise, you can modify the parameters of an instance in the Inspector panel.
+The nodes that compose this instance are initially locked.
+You can unlock them if you need to by right-clicking the instance in the Scene tree and selecting "Editable children" in the menu.
+You don't need to do this to add new child nodes to this node.
+Remember that any new children will belong to the instance, not to the 'template' scene on disk.
+If you want to add new children to every instance of your 'template' scene, then you should add them in the 'template' scene.

 Scripting: GDScript, C# and Visual Script¶

-As you may know already, Unity supports C#.
-C# benefits from its integration with Visual Studio and other features, such as static typing.
+Unity supports C#.
+C# benefits from its integration with Visual Studio and has desirable features such as static typing.

 Godot provides its own scripting language, GDScript as well as support for Visual Script and C#.
 GDScript borrows its syntax from Python, but is not related to it.
-If you wonder about the reasoning for a custom scripting language, please read GDScript and FAQ pages.
+If you wonder about the reasoning for a custom scripting language, please read the GDScript basics and Frequently asked questions pages.
 GDScript is strongly attached to the Godot API and doesn't take long to learn: Between one evening for an experienced programmer and a week for a complete beginner.

 Unity allows you to attach as many scripts as you want to a GameObject.
-Each script adds a behaviour to the GameObject: for example, you can attach a script so that it reacts to the player's controls, and another that controls its specific game logic.
+Each script adds a behavior to the GameObject: For example, you can attach a script so that it reacts to the player's controls, and another that controls its specific game logic.

 In Godot, you can only attach one script per node.
-You can use either an external GDScript file, or include it directly in the node.
+You can use either an external GDScript file or include the script directly in the node.
 If you need to attach more scripts to one node, then you may consider two solutions, depending on your scene and on what you want to achieve:

 - either add a new node between your target node and its current parent, then add a script to this new node.

-- or, your can split your target node into multiple children and attach one script to each of them.
+- or, you can split your target node into multiple children and attach one script to each of them.

 As you can see, it can be easy to turn a scene tree to a mess.
-This is why it is important to have a real reflection, and consider splitting a complicated scene into multiple, smaller branches.
+Consider splitting any complicated scene into multiple, smaller branches.

-You can control nodes by accessing them using a script, and call functions (built-in or user-defined) on them.
-But there’s more: you can also place them in a group and call a function on all nodes contained in this group!
-This is explained in this page.
+You can control nodes by accessing them via script and calling built-in or user-defined functions on them.
+You can also place nodes in a group and call functions on all nodes in this group.
+See more in the scripting documentation.

 Using Godot in C++¶

-For your information, Godot also allows you to develop your project directly in C++ by using its API, which is not possible with Unity at the moment.
-As an example, you can consider Godot Engine's editor as a "game" written in C++ using Godot API.
+Godot allows you to develop your project directly in C++ by using its API, which is not possible with Unity at the moment.
+As an example, you can consider Godot Engine's editor as a "game" written in C++ using the Godot API.